 - Dimming the lights.

 - Watching television or playing music

 - Bringing in your own tape/CD player/iPod/Laptop so you may select your own music.

-You are strongly encouraged to get out of bed and walk during labor.
+You are strongly encouraged to get out of bed and walk during labor, unless your provider advises otherwise.
 This can speed the labor process and increase relaxation during contractions.
-Please keep this in mind:
+Please keep in mind:

 - You should remain out of bed as much as possible and may choose to walk, stand, sit in the rocking chair, or shower.